Trevor Woodison

-Trev Woodison (born 7 October 1964 in Stratford East London), also known as "Trev the Pianoman" is a British pianist, musician, and entertainer who regularly performs, preserves and promotes pub piano throughout the United Kingdom.
+Trev Woodison (born 7 October 1964 in Stratford East London), also known as "Trev the Pianoman", is a British pianist, musician, and entertainer who regularly performs, preserves and promotes pub piano throughout the United Kingdom.

 Early life

 A lot of Woodison's initial interest in music was generated by his grandfather who introduced him to an old wind up gramophone and a sideboard full of old 78rpm records at 6 years old.
-A discovery of those sounds helped him to develop a early love of music.
+A discovery of those sounds helped him to develop an early love of music.
 In particular the sounds of the artist Winifred Atwell who gave him a love of the sound of the piano.

 Through the joy of listening to Winnie's recordings inspired him to commence music lessons when they were offered to him at a young age, in particular on the piano and violin.
 The lessons were offered at Newham Academy of Music whilst at primary school.
 Woodison started experimenting and composing his first pieces of music at the age of 11.
 Once becoming a teenager, a lot of his musical training continued to be received at the Newham Academy of Music in East Ham.

 At the age of 15 he was then approached by one of his neighbours, a pub pianist named Dick Brodie who was well known in the pub piano scene in London.
 In return for Trev teaching his daughter Nicola Barratt, Brodie became Woodison's mentor and guided him, helping establish Woodison as a pub player in his own right.

 From playing the intervals at some of Brodie's gigs in Plaistow and Canning Town, Woodison eventually started playing his own evenings in places that Brodie couldn't manage when being double booked.

 Since the first day of an entire gig of his own in 1979, Woodison has never looked back, continuing to play in and around the East End before going to music college in 1984 at Colchester Institute to sit a BA Hons in music specializing in piano and composition.